merenlab/merenlab.org/_includes/_mentorship_data.md

 Most scientists are aware that mentor-mentee relationships can occasionally go either extremes of the experience spectrum.
-And considering all the stories I personally have witnessed as an ECR either through social media or by watching the journey of other ERCs as mentees, I did not know what the distribution of experiences was going to look like.
+And considering all the stories I personally have witnessed as an ECR either through social media or by watching the journey of other ECRs as mentees, I did not know what the distribution of experiences was going to look like.
 But my interpretation of these results changed as I continued to work on the article, especially after I started reading the